 Where can I play EuroMillions?

 EuroMillions is played in nine participating countries: Austria, Belgium, France, Ireland, Luxembourg, Portugal, Spain, Switzerland, and the UK.
 Anyone living in or visiting these countries can enter by purchasing a ticket from an authorised retailer.
-Alternatively, players across the world can participate by picking their numbers online.
+Alternatively, players across the world can participate by betting online.

 Is there a minimum age limit for playing EuroMillions in Ireland?

 Yes, you must be at least 18 years old to purchase a EuroMillions entry.

 What are the Lucky Stars?